-Today I wanted to go a little further and discuss which vegetables & varieties can handle frosts and snow.
+Today I wanted to go a little further and discuss what cold-hardy crops and varieties can handle frosts and snow.

 One of the first things to know is that your summer crops will not be able handle frosts or snow unless you have a temperate greenhouse.
 You want to grow cool season and cold hardy crops in the fall and winter garden.
 I’ve heard of people miraculously keeping tomatoes alive during early frosts with double layers of season extenders (like heavy weight row cover/frost fabric and a low tunnel) but honestly, I don’t want to have to baby my crops.

 I often don’t start covering cold hardy crops until -3C/-5C 26/23F because I’ve found it will reduce their hardiness and cold tolerance for the rest of the winter.
 Even veggies that you’re supposed to mulch or protect (like ‘Winter Density’ lettuce) I’ve left out in the open with no protection to -10C/14F.

 If using season extenders be mindful they don’t overheat and make sure you vent them on warmer winter days.